kloggy/HA-Irrigation-Version2/prerequisites.md

 Some things need to be setup in your config for this to work as planned.

 Most of them are due to that fact that this package makes use of some functions that I have written that are not used only by the irrigation system.

-I have detailed them here.
+I have detailed them here (please let me know if you come across anything I have forgotten so that I can update this readme).

 ----